asian-code/DubstepBombPrank/README.md

 # DubstepBombPrank
+### THIS PROGRAM DOES NOT HARM THE COMPUTER IN ANY WAY

 ## What does it do?
 * It waits for a period of time (Hence the name "Bomb") and plays 2 dubstep songs + 1 Future Bass song.<br>
 * When the music is playing ,the volume is set to **MAX**.<br>